Frequently Asked Questions

 What is the basic structure each of a day of class?

-Each day begins at 9 am with a 30-minute lecture or discussion on both the theory and practice of gem faceting.
-Following this, participants will work until a 45-minute lunch break.
-The afternoon session will mirror the morning, incorporating breaks for conversation, addressing practical matters including recommendations, and advising on budget allocation for gem rough and equipment.
+Each day begins at 9 am with a 30-minute lecture or discussion covering both the theory and practice of gem faceting.
+Following this, participants work until a 45-minute lunch break.
+The afternoon session mirrors the morning.
+It incorporates breaks for conversation, addresses practical matters including recommendations, and advises on budget allocation for gem rough and equipment.
+We provide flexibility on pacing to meet each student’s needs.

 Can I bring a guest with me?

 Sure!
-Your guest is welcome to relax at the house and on the property during class hours, as you will need to focus and won't have much time to talk.
-However, the surrounding area is beautiful for them to explore, and you will have lunches and evenings together.
-If your guest is interested in joining a gemcutting class, we can discuss a group discount.
+Your guest may relax at the house and on the property during class hours, as you will need to focus and won't have much time to talk.
+However, the surrounding area offers beautiful exploration for them, and you will share lunches and evenings together.
+If your guest shows interest in joining a gemcutting class, we can discuss a group discount.

 Where do I stay during classes?

-We have a few recommendations for nice places to stay within a 15 minute drive, or you can search around on airbnb (feel free to send us listings, and we can check if they’re nearby)
+We recommend a few nice places to stay within a 15-minute drive, or you can search Airbnb (feel free to send us listings so we can check if they’re nearby).

 -